Master of Arts (M.A.) in Mathematics with an Actuarial Focus

 The M.A. in Mathematics requires at least 33 semester-credit-hours (11 three-credit courses) to include M 389U, M 389V, M 389J, and M 389P.
 M.A. students can use at most nine hours of upper-division undergraduate hours (courses with second number between 2-7) with no more than six of those nine in a single subject.
 Other coursework to be approved by the actuarial program director and the mathematics graduate program advisor.

 Possible schedules for graduate students may vary enormously, depending on exam status upon arrival.
 This is an example of a graduate student who has Exam P successfully completed and is a teaching assistant.
 Her goal is to stay for four semesters, pass as many additional actuarial exams and obtain a summer internship.

 Fall: M 398T (required for all teaching assistants, but does NOT count toward the 33 credits required for graduation), M389D (Introduction to Financial Mathematics), and M 389F (Interest Theory).
 Prepare to pass SOA exam FM in February.
-Attend the CNS career fair in September.
+Attend the CNS career fair in September and apply for internships.

-Spring: M 389W (Financial Mathematics for Actuarial Applications) and M 389J (Probability Models with Actuarial Applications) and Elective (many students take M378K for VEE Statistics credit) .
-Prepare to Pass SOA exam IFM in July.
+Spring: M 389J (Probability Models with Actuarial Applications), Elective, and Elective (many students take M378K for VEE Statistics credit).

 Fall: M 389U (Life Contingencies I), M 389P (Actuarial Statistical Estimates), and Elective.
 Prepare to Pass SOA exam FAM.
 Attend the CNS career fair in September and apply for full-time jobs.